16 Best Google AdSense Alternatives For 2023 (Comparison)

 They guarantee 100% coverage for both desktop and mobile visitors, which means you’ll always have some type of ad displaying.

 While Bidvertiser does support some more aggressive ad types (like popunders), they have a compliance team to ensure that the advertisers themselves are on the up and up.

 The minimum payout at Bidvertiser is just $10.

-Infolinks offers a variety of ad types to help you monetize your site:
+Infolinks is an advertising network that offers a variety of ad types to help you monetize your advertising space on your website:

 - InText – Matches ads to keywords in your content.
 The ad is not just a link – it will actually show a display ad when a user hovers over the keyword.

 - InFold – Notification bar-style ads that stick to the bottom of the screen on both desktop and mobile.

 - InScreen – A popup interstitial that displays between page views.

 - InTag – Contextual ads directly related to the page.